 The underlier is the excess return version of the Risk Control index, meaning that it is designed to measure the return on a hypothetical investment in the Risk Control index that is made with hypothetically borrowed funds.
 Borrowing costs for these funds are assessed at a rate of SOFR plus 0.02963%.
-Such costs will reduce any positive performance of the Risk Control index (and, thereby, the underlier) and will increase any negative performance of the Risk Control index (and, thereby, the underlier).
-In order to receive a positive return on your notes, the return of the index must exceed the borrowing costs at the index level.
+Such costs will reduce any positive performance of the Risk Control index (and, thereby, the underlier) and will increase any negative performance of the Risk Control index (and, thereby, the underlier) and will increase the index must exceed the borrowing costs at the index level.
 Because the return of the underlier is equal to the return of the Risk Control index minus borrowing costs, the return of the underlier will always be less than the return of the Risk Control index.
-See "Comparative Performance of the Excess Return Index, the Risk Control Index and the Total Return index." below for a comparison of the historical performance of the underlier relative to the Risk Control index and the Total Return index.
+See "Comparative Performance of the Excess Return Index, the Risk Control Index and the Total Return index" below for a comparison of the historical performance of the underlier relative to the Risk Control index and the Total Return index.